turingschool/frontend-mod-1-prework/section1/relection.md

 7. In your own words, explain what concatenation is.

-Concatenation is one technique for connecting strings and variable values using + signs and quotes to delineate between variable values and string text.
+Concatenation is one technique for connecting strings and variable values.
+Concatenation appends multiple strings and variables using + signs and quotes, and the computer will join these strings/variables exactly.
 Concatenation is often used to print text to the console/user.

 **Example:**

 ```